Abdominal Aortic Aneurysm

 What are the symptoms of an abdominal aortic aneurysm?

-About 3 out of 4 abdominal aortic aneurysms don't cause symptoms.
-An aneurysm may
+In most cases, abdominal aortic aneurysms don't cause symptoms.
+An aneurysm may be

-be found by an X-ray, CT scan, or MRI that was done for other reasons.
-Since an AAA
+found by an X-ray, CT scan, or MRI that was done for other reasons.
+Since an AAA may

-may not have symptoms, it's called the silent killer.
-It may rupture before being
+not have symptoms, it's called the silent killer.
+It may rupture before being diagnosed.

 Pain is the most common symptom of an abdominal aortic aneurysm.
 The pain linked to